MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

 #### Open rate

+MyAnalytics respects user privacy.
+For this reason, it reports approximated values only and does not show information about individual recipients.

-The Insights add-in reports the open rate within 30 minutes of when qualifying email was sent by you, as shown in the following table.
+The Insights add-in reports the open rate within 30 minutes of when you sent qualifying email, as shown in the following table.
 Note the following:

 * For open rates lower than the minimum threshold, the threshold value is reported.
 For example, when 20% of 10 email recipients open the email, Insights displays the open rate as _&lt; 25%_.
 * If the actual open rate falls between the "Minimum" and "Maximum" values shown in the table, then the actual open rate is reported.